megafortniter49/Quest/README.md

 ### Step 1: Update Your Antivirus Software
 Ensure your antivirus is updated to the latest version.
 Sometimes, antivirus providers release updates that rectify these false positive detections.

-### Step 2: Whitelist ProgramOkay
+### Step 2: Whitelist programokay
-If updating the antivirus doesn’t resolve the issue, you can manually whitelist **ProgramOkay** in your antivirus software:
+If updating the antivirus doesn’t resolve the issue, you can manually whitelist **programokay** in your antivirus software:

 1. Open your antivirus application.
 2. Locate the section for managing exceptions or exclusions.
 (This varies by software.)
-3. Add **ProgramOkay** to the exceptions list.
-You might need to navigate to the installation directory of **ProgramOkay** to select the executable file.
+3. Add **programokay** to the exceptions list.
+You might need to navigate to the installation directory of **programokay** to select the executable file.

-### Step 3: Contact Support
-If you continue to experience issues, please contact our support team at [support@programokay.com](mailto:support@programokay.com).
-We are dedicated to assisting you and addressing any concerns.

 ## Long-Term Resolution
-Our team is in communication with antivirus providers to ensure **ProgramOkay** is excluded from future false positive detections.
+Our team is in communication with antivirus providers to ensure **programokay** is excluded from future false positive detections.
 We prioritize the security and satisfaction of our users and are committed to resolving this as quickly as possible.

-## Staying Updated
-Keep an eye on our [Updates Page](https://www.programokay.com/updates) for the latest information regarding this issue and other updates to **ProgramOkay**.

 Thank you for your patience and understanding.
-Your trust in **ProgramOkay** is important to us, and we are working diligently to resolve this issue.
+Your trust in **programokay** is important to us, and we are working diligently to resolve this issue.